-As a Canada Life plan member, you can register for My Canada Life at Work[TM] at www.mycanadalifeatwork.com.
+As a Canada Life plan member, you can register for GroupNet[TM] for plan members at www.canadalife.com or on the GroupNet Mobile app.
+To register, select Sign in from the menu.
+Then select the GroupNet for plan members tile and follow the instructions to register.
 Make sure to have your plan and ID numbers available when registering.